Free, safe & static email

 Create Role

 Create a role with a policy such that you Lambda function is allowed to send emails.
-Go to AWS IAM and in roles seach for the role that your Lambda function got assigned by name.
+Go to AWS IAM and in roles search for the role that your Lambda function got assigned by name.

 Set up ReCaptcha